Not just one or two, but discover the names of the 48 most beautiful types of ferns you can grow in your garden and home!

 This fern has thick, leathery dark blue-green fronds with a rough texture compared to its siblings.
 With its curly foliage, it makes for a stunning houseplant!

 Botanical Name: Dryopteris erythrosora

-Autumn fern display shiny green fronds blushed with bronze-orange as they develop, which also give this fern its seasonal common name.
+Autumn fern displays shiny green fronds blushed with bronze-orange as they develop, giving this fern its common seasonal name.

 33. Wimsett Fern